rfo909/CFT/README.md

 	## Get list of files in current directory

 	Dir.files

 ```

+For function calls with no parameters, the use of ()'s is optional, and usually omitted.
+The global Dir() function
+called without parameters, returns a Dir object for the current directory, while it also supports a String parameter,
+giving a path.

 ## Values are objects

 All values in CFT are objects, written in Java.
 These in turn have member functions, which we call to either